Our Careers & Boxing programme supports 14 – 25 year-olds on their journey into training, education or work as well as a healthier, brighter future.

 Streetwise with Money

-After speaking to young people regarding what they want to earn, a large number informed us they wanted to be educated on money management.
+After speaking to young people regarding what they want to learn, a large number informed us they wanted to be educated on money management.
 This 4-week project helps the young people understand budgeting skills, taxes, payslips, bank accounts and how to save and invest money.
 This is a light touch and personal programme which is suited to the needs and wants of the young people.
 Attached to this is EFC streetwise with money AQA.

 ‘‘The course was very insightful and allowed me to understand more about my money and finances.’’Inna Jallow, 16, Bristol